gregory6-626/Apertue_Photometry/README.md

 # Cosmic Explorer's Workshop: Telescopes, Data Analysis, and Colorful Skies

-Welcome to the "Cosmic Explorer's Workshop: Telescopes, Data Analysis, and Colorful Skies" workshop repository! .In this workshop, we will explore the fundamental concepts of aperture photometry in astronomical data analysis.
+Welcome to the "Telescopes and Photometry" workshop repository.
+Explore the world of telescopes, from optical to radio, infrared, X-ray, and gamma-ray, and understand their unique contributions to astronomy.
+Additionally, dive into the fundamental concept of photometry, learning how to measure celestial object brightness.
+Join us on this journey

+##  Cosmic Kaleidoscope of Wavelength Wonders`Talk2.pdf`**

 ## Installation and making color composite image using DS9
 1. Installation (Ubuntu 20) (https://ds9.si.edu/download/ubuntu20/ds9.ubuntu20.8.5.tar.gz)